aras62/vision-based-prediction/metrics/other_metrics.md

 <pre>
 @InProceedings{Oota_2021_WACV,
-    author = "Oota, Subba Reddy and Rowtula, Vijay and Mohammed, Shahid and Galitz, Jeffrey and Liu, Minghsun and Gupta, Manish", title = "HealTech - A System for Predicting Patient Hospitalization Risk and Wound Progression in Old Patients", booktitle = "WACV",
+    author = "Oota, Subba Reddy and Rowtula, Vijay and Mohammed, Shahid and Galitz, Jeffrey and Liu, Minghsun and Gupta, Manish", title = "{HealTech} - A System for Predicting Patient Hospitalization Risk and Wound Progression in Old Patients", booktitle = "WACV",
     year = "2021"
 }